Log in

 So what does Travelex charge you to spend abroad?

-If you spend abroad in a currency which you don't currently hold in your wallet, or isn't supported by Travelex, you'll incur a 5.75% foreign exchange fee.
+In the worst scenario, if you spend abroad in a currency which you don't currently hold in your wallet, or isn't supported by Travelex, you'll incur a 5.75% foreign exchange fee.
 Given they only support 22 out of 180 currencies, there is a significant risk you'll be hit with this rate.
 So if you topped up in pounds then just spent in USD on your holiday without first "converting" for another 2% charge, you could find yourself paying 7.75% for the privilege.

 What other fees does Travelex charge?